margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 They confuse
-They challenge thought to look at culture from different angles They encourage people to feel untouched and walk through the fire
+They challenge thought to look at culture from different angles They encourage people to feel untouched and walk through the fire They exist on the dark web, in the deep corners of the universe, in the places where our hearts are most sensitive

 ## The Sea ##
 Today I filled a bottle with water and bubbles